Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-This Homemade Pizza Sauce comes together with just a few ingredients in the blender and adds the perfect flavor to your homemade pizza.
+My Pizza Sauce recipe comes together with just a few ingredients in the blender and adds the perfect flavor to your homemade pizza.
 You probably already have the ingredients waiting in your pantry!
 Add this sauce to my pizza dough recipe and pizza night is set!

 ball jar filled with homemade pizza sauce recipe surrounded by parsley leaves with pizza in the background